Skip to main content

 • The actual price paid for land will not normally be a relevant justification for failing to accord with the relevant policies in the Plan Strategy; and

-• Review mechanisms should be incorporated to strengthen the Council’s ability to seek compliance with relevant policies over the lifetime of proposed developments, and to optimise public benefits through economic cycles.
+• Review mechanisms should be incorporated to strengthen the council’s ability to seek compliance with relevant policies over the lifetime of proposed developments, and to optimise public benefits through economic cycles.

 A Viability Assessment should be carried out by a suitably qualified professional such as a quantity surveyor.

-The Council may choose to commission an independent review of the Viability Appraisal, the cost of which will be met by the applicant.
+The council may choose to commission an independent review of the Viability Appraisal, the cost of which will be met by the applicant.

-Further guidance is provided by the Council’s Development Viability Supplementary Planning Guidance and Developer Contributions Framework
+Further guidance is provided by the council’s Development Viability Supplementary Planning Guidance and Developer Contributions Framework

-45. Waste Management Plan
+46. Waste Management Plan

 Policy